-Alec Frank-Gemmill divides his time between concertos, recitals, chamber music and orchestral playing.
+Alec Frank-Gemmill divides his time between orchestral playing, chamber music, concertos and conducting.
 He is widely recognised for pushing the boundaries of the French horn, whether by commissioning new music, making transcriptions of chamber music or through historically-informed performance practice.

 Having a Fellowship is really exciting.
 I feel BBT has enabled my horn playing to go to new places.
 It’s not just a question of logistical or financial support with each project but also about their belief in me and what an artist can do.
 As such it is a wonderful gift; a liberating experience.